Kaliumhexacyanoferrat/GenHTTP/README.md

 The [playground](./Playground/) project provides a quick starting point to view sample code and find more complex apps built with GenHTTP.
 See [the documentation](https://genhttp.org/documentation/content/) for all available capabilities.

+## Agentic Coding

+GenHTTP powers [genhttp.dev](https://genhttp.dev), a public platform that can be used for agentic, spec-driven coding.
+You can connect your favorite agent via MCP and let it create and directly publish apps.

 ## Engines

 GenHTTP runs on different runtime implementations that can simply be switched by changing a single nuget package